qrtl/hls-custom/account_invoice_line_salesperson/README.rst

 |badge1| |badge2| |badge3|

-This module adds Sales Person in account invoice line.
+This module adds salesperson in account invoice line.
-If account_invoice not has origin sale_order, create user will be Sales Person.
+* The salesperson value is taken from the linked sales order line if any.
+Otherwise, the value is taken from user_id of the invoice.
-If account_invoice has origin sale_order, user of first sale_order will be Sales Person/
+The salesperson field is expected to be used in the invoice analysis report which is prepared with SQL View.

 **Table of contents**